promise/readme/README.md

 # 👋 I'm Glenn

-a `17.9606`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `17.9607`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+🗣 Commented on #111 in countr/countr
+🗣 Commented on #175 in countr/countr
 📝 Created review (approved) on PR #35 in biaw/test-area
 ✨ Pushed 1 commit to promise/promise
 ✨ Pushed 2 commits to promise/promise